DataHenHQ/documentations/source/how_tos.rst

    $ hen scraper page add <scraper_name> <url> --fetch-type fullbrowser

+**Important**

-Note: `Host` header is not supported on browser fetch and should be removed from headers.
+`Host` header is not supported on browser fetch and should be removed from headers.
 Cookies should be set at page's `cookie` attribute instead of `Cookie` header.

 Setting fetch priority to a Job Page
 ====================================